-n is the number of footings used as electrodes (see the note to Table 2).
+n is the number of footings used as electrodes.

-NOTE 3 This equation is based on the assumption that the spacing between adjacent electrodes is such that the ratio $\rho/2\pi R_1$ s is less than approximately 0.2.
+NOTE 3 This equation is based on the assumption that the spacing between adjacent electrodes is such that the ratio $\rho I 2\pi R_1 s$ is less than approximately 0.2.